 2. Keep Track of ‘Hidden’ Costs in a Bathroom Renovation

 In addition to the obvious new bathroom fittings and the cost of plumbing or electrics, there are some potentially unexpected tasks associated with a bathroom renovation project which could drain a budget.

 For instance, studwork may need to be built to house a new bath or wall-hung sanitarywear and the existing walls may require skimming or replastering once old tiles have been removed.
 It pays to consider these jobs from the outset.

 Don’t be afraid to ask for a discount in store as even the big high street DIY stores like B&Q and Homebase can be open to negotiation on prices.
 Also, dedicating some time to researching the best possible deals online can also save precious pennies, as can watching out for seasonal sales such as Black Friday and Boxing Day where stocks are priced lowest.

 4. Consider ‘Behind the Scenes’ Details Early On

 A modern bathroom needs to be the perfect blend between functionality and relaxation so planning lighting well in advance will be worth its weight in gold when you come to using the space day after day.

 Heating is equally as important and a towel warmer is a cost-effective solution to creating a comfortable environment, but consider long-term running costs vs initial savings when thinking about electric underfloor heating mats.

-5. Plan Details in Advance for a Luxurious Finish
+5. Plan Storage in Advance for a Luxurious Finish

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.